garydoranjr/pyddl/README.md

 with optional arguments (e.g. a search heuristic) to generate a plan (if one exists).
 The resulting plan is a sequence of `Action` objects to execute, or `None` if no plan exists.

+PyDDL supports some basic numeric functions, comparisons, and operations.
+See the "missionaries and cannibals" problem for example usage.